Submitting waste tracking information

 - single online submission via Online Services

-- bulk upload data file via Online Services
+- bulk uploads using the bulk upload data file specification (PDF, 421KB) and bulk upload template (XLSX, 10KB) via Online Services

 Fees apply when submitting waste tracking information.